GeorgiaMap/partner-tools/overview/2021/README.md

 Overview of Fields and Functionality

-To be consistant with common web terminology, "My Account" refers to an individual.
-Parter "Organizations" have Individusals, Locations and Events.
+Partner "Organizations" have Individuals, Locations and Events.
 Roles set at the Organzation level apply to Locations and Events.
 Roles may also be set directly for Locations and Events.

 ## My Account

-Name (First and Last)
+Individual Name (First and Last)
 Title
 Email